-Heating and hot water Repair category 1 Notes I am advised by the seller that the boiler was installed circa 2022 and this should be confirmed.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a registered engineer on an annual basis to ensure their safe and efficient operation.
+Heating and hot water

+Repair category 1

+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

 Drainage

 Repair category 1

 Notes No significant defects evident.
+Details of the drainage system should be confirmed by the legal adviser including details of registration with SEPA.